 HAPPY NOVEMBER.
 How.
 Is.
 It.
 Here.

 Since Thanksgiving is just three weeks away (how.is.it.here.), we have to start prepping our menu ASAP!
-Our plans are pretty up in the air this year due to newborn status (basically, if anyone has so much as a sniffle we aren't going), but our tentative plan is to have a day with Jay's family and a day with mine and the rest of the weekend for Jay to parent HARD because he has to travel for work the following Monday.
-At five seconds postpartum, almost identical to when Beck was born.
+Our plans are pretty up in the air this year due to newborn status (basically, if anyone has so much as a sniffle we aren't going), but our tentative plan is to have a day with Jay's family and a day with mine and the rest of the weekend for rest.

 To carve the turkey, I use a small paring knife to take off the bones, then slice the entire breast against the grain, leaving the skin ON because it's the best part.
 If people are super health-conscious they can always take it off on their own plates, but removing all of the turkey skin before serving it, to me, is like stealing from loved ones.
 Not to be dramatic about it or anything.

-Here's your turkey!
-We eliminate the big bird presentation, but does anyone actually do that anymore?
-We haven't in our family for literal decades, and this is so much less pressure than an entire turkey that takes up the entire oven.
-The flavor is perfect, the meat is juicy, and the gravy is exactly what you need for some epic mashed potatoes - coming next week.
+Here's your roast turkey breast!
+We eliminate the big bird presentation (although I have an ideal roast Thanksgiving turkey right here), but does anyone actually do that anymore?
+This is so much less pressure than an entire turkey that takes up the entire oven.
+The flavor is perfect, the meat is juicy, and the gravy is exactly what you need for some epic mashed potatoes.

-Take the pressure out of big meals with turkey pieces instead of a whole bird.
+Take the pressure out of big meals with roast turkey breast instead of a whole bird.
 This turns out perfectly each time with only a few ingredients.

 - 1 bone-in, skin-on split turkey breast (half the breast), about 2 ½ pounds